 The Company generally accounts for its interests in these low-income housing partnerships using the proportional amortization method.
-Unfunded commitments to fund these investments were \$89.0 million and \$102.8 million as of December 31, 2020 and 2019, respectively.
+The Company's investments in these partnership interests are included in other assets in the consolidated balance sheets.
+Unfunded commitments to fund these investments were \$62.6 million and \$89.0 million as of December 31, 2021 and 2020, respectively.
 These unfunded commitments are unconditional and legally binding and are recorded in other liabilities in the consolidated balance sheets.